Hocuda/matrices_calculator/README.md

 python3 tests.py
 ```

-This will start a test, that verifies 3 functions of calculator:
+This will start a test, that verifies 4 functions of calculator:
 + The function for summing matrix on matrix
 + The function for multiplying a matrix on number
 + The function for multiplying one matix by another
++ The function for transposing a matrix